 Korean directors have made an art out of combining exquisite cinematographic taste with the brutally unexpected, managing to create stories that are intensely gripping.

 Especially when it comes to historical films, filmmakers get away with much more than you would expect.
 The characters in these movies hardly ever fit the mold we’ve become used to seeing in heroes and villains.
 Everyone is ruthless, no one is to be trusted — but the complicated tangle of politics, romance and family that they create is incredibly satisfying.

 Beyond that, as a foreign viewer, there’s a lot worth appreciating when getting a glimpse at another culture’s interpretation of their own stories.
 From beautifully crafted dialogue to the amazing outfits of ancient Korean royalty, these movies are setting a completely new standard for art and storytelling, diversifying the type of stories we enjoy and bringing freshness to an industry that sometimes feels saturated with overused tropes.

-Movies to get started
+Best korean movies to get started

 Don’t know where to start?
 There are many amazing movies out there, but whether you start watching during the Olympics or later on, here are a few of different genres to choose from.

 Train to Busan (2016) Action/Thriller.
 A businessman and his daughter get trapped in a moving train during a zombie virus outbreak.

 The Beauty Inside (2015) Drama/Romance.
 A person who wakes up every morning in a different body has to find ways to reunite with the woman he loves.